-A. Unemployment Compensation Benefits under the Washington State Employment Security Act.

-B. Social Security insurance and Medicare (FICA) as required by the Federal Insurance Contribution Act.

-C. Washington State Workers' Compensation.

-D. Educational assistance for employees shall be subject to the approval of the Manager.
+- A. Unemployment Compensation Benefits under the Washington State Employment Security Act. - B. Social Security insurance and Medicare (FICA) as required by the Federal Insurance Contribution Act. - C. Washington State Workers' Compensation. - D. Educational assistance for employees shall be subject to the approval of the Manager.
 Employees are eligible to apply for College Degree Completion support under the terms of HR-12.
 The Parties understand and agree that HR-12 is subject to revision by the Port.
 The Port will provide other job-related training and education in accordance with Article 22.

-E. Employees shall be eligible for participation in the Port of Seattle's Deferred Compensation Plan.
+- E. Employees shall be eligible for participation in the Port of Seattle's Deferred Compensation Plan.
 Eligibility and participation of employees shall be subject to the terms and conditions of such plan including any plan amendments, revisions or other possible cancellation.
-It is further agreed that content of the plan itself, plan administration and any determinations made under the plan shall not be subject to the Grievance Procedure or to any other provision of this Labor Agreement or to negotiation by the Union.

-F. Employees shall be eligible for participation in the Port of Seattle's Flexible Spending account program.
+It is further agreed that content of the plan itself, plan administration and any determinations made under the plan shall not be subject to the Grievance Procedure or to any other provision of this Labor Agreement or to negotiation by the Union. - F. Employees shall be eligible for participation in the Port of Seattle's Flexible Spending account program.
 Eligibility and participation of employees shall be subject to the terms and conditions of such plan including any -plan amendment, revision or possible cancellation.
-It is further agreed that content of the plan itself, plan administration and any determination made under the plan shall not be subject to the Grievance Procedure (Article 8) or to any other Provision of this Labor Agreement or to negotiation by the Union.

-G. Employees shall be eligible for transportation and parking benefits as established by the Port Policy HR-14.
+It is further agreed that content of the plan itself, plan administration and any determination made under the plan shall not be subject to the Grievance Procedure (Article 8) or to any other Provision of this Labor Agreement or to negotiation by the Union. - G. Employees shall be eligible for transportation and parking benefits as established by the Port Policy HR-14. - H. The One Regional Card for All ("ORCA" Card") Program: The Port offers ORCA cards to eligible employees at a substantially reduced cost for transportation on multiple regional transit systems.
+Employees who participate in the ORCA card program may also be eligible for additional subsidized transportation services.
+The availability of the ORCA program, annual cost, potential tax consequences for employees, and other provisions are subject to change based on guidelines provided by agencies with whom the Port contracts for the ORCA program benefits, IRS requirements, as well as the Port's discretion.

+The Port shall maintain full discretion to modify, change, amend, and/or discontinue the ORCA program benefit;

+Prior to modifying, changing, amending, and/or discontinuing the ORCA program, the Port agrees to provide advanced notice to the Union.

+I. Ferry Reimbursement: Employees who use the Washington State Ferry System for all or part of their work commute are eligible for reimbursement of ferry commuting costs up to a monthly maximum.
+This monthly maximum reimbursement amount is determined by the Port.
+Amounts and procedures can be found on the Total Rewards Compass Page and may be subject to tax.

+The Port shall maintain full discretion to modify, change, amend, and/or discontinue the Ferry Reimbursement.

-H. Permanent Reduction in Work Force.
+J. Permanent Reduction in Work Force.